Kim Kardashian, Kanye West name newborn son Saint West

 The couple, who married in Italy last year, announced the birth of their second child in Los Angeles on Saturday.

-Their daughter North West was born in 2013 and was baptised in Jerusalem in April.
+Their daughter North West was born in 2013 and was baptized in Jerusalem in April.

 Kardashian has shared details of the progress of her pregnancy with fans on Twitter.
 Last week, she tweeted "Ready whenever you are lol" alongside a picture of her bare belly.